 My kids love an adventure.
 What kid doesn’t?
 There are some things that I may shy away from for safety reasons and depending on age but we always end up having fun.
 My kids are at an age now where we can actually go on more outdoor adventures and I don’t worry so much.
 Our latest was a canoe trip!
 Check out these 10 Tips for Canoeing with Kids.

-Evaluate – Canoeing is great exercise and relaxation.
+Canoeing is great exercise and relaxation.
 Evaluate whether or not your child is ready.
 Can they follow directions?
-Can they swim?
+Do they know how to swim?
 Can they sit still for longer periods of time?
 These are all things you need to consider before you head out.

 I hope that these tips have helped make your canoe trip with your kids more relaxed and enjoyable for everyone!